littlezaide/haggadah/02_beforethemeal.md

 4. On all other nights, we eat without special festivities.
 Why, on this night, do we hold this Seder service?

-**The leader answers:**
+**The sederboss answers:**

-We celebrate to-night because we were Pharaoh's bondmen in Egypt, and the Lord our God delivered us with a mighty hand.
-Had not the Holy One, blessed be He, redeemed our fathers from Egypt, we, our children, and our children's children would have remained slaves.
-Therefore even if all of us were wise and well-versed in the Torah, it would still be our duty from year to year, to tell the story of the deliverance from Egypt.
+We celebrate tonight because Pharaoh enslaved us in Egypt, and Lord delivered us out of there.
+Had he not, we'd probably be still be slaves.
+So even if all of us were wise and well-versed in the Torah, it would still be our duty from year to year, to tell the story of the deliverance from Egypt.
 Indeed to dwell at length on it, is accounted praiseworthy.

 ## The Four Sons ##